consequently/consequently-hugo/content/presentation/2025/type-theory-and-phil-logic-types.md

 * The is a presentation at the [TYPES 2025](https://msp.cis.strath.ac.uk/types2025/index.html), at the University of Strathclyde, Glasgow.

-* The abstract of the presentation is [available here](https://msp.cis.strath.ac.uk/types2025/abstracts/TYPES2025_paper4.pdf).
+* The abstract of the presentation is [available here](https://msp.cis.strath.ac.uk/types2025/abstracts/TYPES2025_paper4.pdf), and the slides [are here](https://consequently.org/slides/tt-tpl-types2025.pdf).